qu0b/AST/README.md

 ### Scenario 3: Smart Home controller

-#### 3.1 Use Case Description

 In the third step we want to bring all concepts together and create a working prototype that can change the room atmosphere depending on things that are said in the room.
 This means that we will implement a service, which can record human speech and transform the audio into a text file (scenario 1).
 This text will then be semantically analysed through tokenisation and sentiment analysis to extract moods and emotional intensity (scenario 2).
 Finally, in scenario 3, we will use this input and change the environment according to the atmosphere in the room (e.g. change lights and colors).

+#### 3.1 Use Case Description

+To make it possible for someone to control their own home, a modelling language needs to be created.
+Through the modelling language the user will be able to control their smart home.
+We are talking about a smart home in which the lights can be adjusted depending on a certain criteria/emotion that the user can predetermine.
+This scenario definition needs to be recorded in some way, such as in a model.
+Using a model to describe a smart home will enable alot of automation and will reduce setup time.
+Integrating different modelling procedures will let the user start up quickly and control their smart home however they desire.

+The users need a language i.e. a Metamodel through which they can describe the relationships and entities that are in his smart home.
+In other words, the user needs a Metamodel that lets the user create a model, which can control not only his smart home but also lets the user describe emotions inside of the model.
+The Metamodel should define an abstract conceptuilzation of the objects in a smart home and of human emotions.
+By giving the user the possibility of creating models that can describe facts as well as emotions we are able to give a smart home emotional intelligence.
+This is limited to the extent that the user can only predefine specific scenarios and a model instance will not learn (from) the behaviour of the user.

-Since this system should be flexible to some degree there must be a way to define certain mood configurations (e.g. when the emotional intensity is above a certain threshold the lights turn red).
+This system should be flexible to some degree there must be a way to define certain mood configurations (e.g. when the emotional intensity is above a certain threshold the lights turn red).
 These mood configurations should not be hard-coded, but be standardised, human readable and ideally visualisable.
-Therefor modelling techniques are suited to realise this requirement.
-A meta model should provide a basic outline on how a mood configuration must look like.
-On the basis of that meta model, any user can create a model that represents how they want their moods and emotional profiles to be handled.
+Therefore modelling techniques are suited to realise this requirement.
+A Metamodel should provide a basic outline on how a mood configuration must look like.
+On the basis of that Metamodel, any user can create a model that represents how they want their moods and emotional profiles to be handled.
 Once a user has created a model, that model can be exported and be used by our service.

 ![Mood configuration model][mood-configuration-model]